 "Where are you going?"

-She turned to him.
-Was surprised to realize she had started to cry.
+She turned to him and was surprised to realize she'd started to cry.
 "No."

 He moved to her slowly, his voice infinitely gentle.
 "Why not?"

 "You won't need me."
 She forced herself to meet his eyes.
 "I know you...and Willow.
 You won't stop until you have Buffy back with you.
 Not just at peace.
 You want her back.
 In the flesh."